cs362sp16/cs362sp16_thaia/README.md

 ### Dominion Rewrite

 Note: The .out files for both the random and unit tests were regenerated and moved into their own directories.
-They are now contained within rtresults and utresults respectively.
+New results are now contained within rtresults and utresults respectively.